migasantunes/UniProj/Year1/TI/Tamagotchi/README.md

 - Play
 - Sleep

-For sleeping, I had a luminosity sensor that detected the gamma of clarity.
+For sleeping, I had a luminosity sensor that detected the gamma of clarity, depending on it, the tamagotchi asked to go to sleep.

 ## My take?
 The fact that I had to take time into account, the testing and debugging fase was really exhausting as I had to sit and wait for each activation.